asift91/Manual_Migration/option2.md

 		```
 		az group create -l location -n name -s Subscription_NAME_OR_ID
 		# Update the screenshot and subscription name with sample test account
-		# example: az group create -l eastus -n manual_migration -s FreeTrail
+		# example: az group create -l eastus -n migration_option2 -s FreeTrail
 		```

-	- In above step resource group is created as "manual_migration".
+	- In above step resource group is created as "migration_option2".
 Use the same resource group in further steps.

 -  **Create Storage Account:**
 	- The next step would be to [create a Storage Account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) in the Resource Group you've just created.